-Given the ongoing community transmission of COVID-19, including recent variants with higher infectiousness such as Delta and Omicron, the risk is greatest for those who are not up to date with COVID-19 vaccines.
+Given the ongoing community transmission of COVID-19, including variants with higher infectiousness such as Delta and Omicron, the risk is greatest for those who are not up to date with COVID-19 vaccines.
 Vaccination remains the most effective strategy to prevent outbreaks and serious illness, and up to date vaccination against COVID-19 is strongly recommended for all eligible people.

 It is strongly recommended that Institutes of Higher Education (IHE) implement multiple layers of COVID-19 risk mitigation to protect staff, faculty, students, their families, and the broader community and to prevent outbreaks and interruptions of operations.
-Layers of risk mitigation include full vaccination (with booster dose(s), if eligible), continuing to mask in public spaces indoors regardless of vaccination status, testing, physical distancing, symptom screening, responding to cases of COVID-19, maximizing ventilation, practicing good hand hygiene, and cleaning and disinfecting.
+Layers of risk mitigation include full vaccination (with booster dose(s), when eligible), continuing to mask in public spaces indoors regardless of vaccination status, testing, physical distancing, symptom screening, responding to cases of COVID-19, maximizing ventilation, practicing good hand hygiene, and cleaning and disinfecting.
 Establish and communicate a written Exposure Management Plan to assist IHE sites in understanding the requirements for reporting and managing COVID-19 cases.

 IHE facilities must comply with applicable Cal/OSHA COVID-19 Prevention Emergency Temporary Standards (ETS), State of CA or CA Department of Public Health Orders, and any Pasadena Public Health Department orders.
 Local Orders that are stricter than state requirements must be followed.

-- Adopt and communicate policies that clearly explain Cal/OSHA requirements, State and Local Health Orders, and CDC recommendations for COVID-19 vaccination.
+- Adopt and communicate policies that clearly explain OSHA requirements, State and Local Health Orders, and CDC recommendations for COVID-19 vaccination.
 Provide information on how to access COVID-19 vaccines, including a link to ca.gov.

 - Create partnerships with the Pasadena Public Health Department (PPHD), commercial pharmacies, and/or other vaccine providers to connect staff, students, and families to COVID-19 vaccination opportunities.